renatomaia/loski/doc/manual.md

 `arguments`
 :	table with the sequence of command-line arguments for the executable image of the new process.
-	When this field is not provided, the new process's executable image received not arguments.
+	When this field is not provided, the new process's executable image receives no arguments.

 `environment`
 :	table mapping environment variable names to the values they must assume for the new process.